dojot/docs/source/iotagent-architecture.rst

    messages (if allowed by the protocol) to devices and, therefore, send updates to other dojot services based on received device messages.
-All messages received from a particular device and sent to other dojot services must have the same order as it was received.
+All messages received from a particular device and sent to other dojot services must be sent in the same order as it was received.
 IoT agents should also be able to enable or disable message processing from a particular device and detect device liveness.

    An extra feature that an IoT agent might implement is firmware updates.
    Depending on is underlying protocol, it might be possible to do such thing